LionWeb-io/specification/new-readme/readme-new.md

 # LIonWeb -- Language Interfaces on the Web

 <strong>
-The LIonWeb initiative aims to facilitate the community-based development of language-engineering and modeling tools on the web.
+The LIonWeb initiative aims to facilitate the community-based development of language engineering and modeling tools on the web.
 </strong>

 1. The main focus is the definition of protocols for the communication between participating software components such as repositories and clients.
-To make this feasible, we also define a meta metamodel as well as a reference architecture.
+To make this feasible, we also define a meta-metamodel as well as a reference architecture.
 2. Where appropriate, in order to support the protocols, LIonWeb defines programming language-level APIs to access models and metamodels and to encapsulate the protocols.
 3. A third goal of LIonWeb is to serve as a collaboration hub for the developers of such components and to empower other software developers to develop web-based modeling solutions.